AlyMar1994/UFoCP/.github/ISSUE_TEMPLATE/bug-typo-grammar.md

 ---
-name: Typo/Grammar
+name: Typo or Grammar
-about: Help us find typos or grammar errors in FoC or UFoCP.
-If text is outright missing, use the "Bug" template instead.
+about: Help us find typos or grammar errors in Forces of Corruption or the Patch.
+If text is outright missing, use the generic "Bug" template instead.
-title: "[ITEM/TEXT KEY] - Description of Typo/Grammar Issue"
+title: "[ITEM/TEXT KEY] - [TYPO/GRAMMAR DESCRIPTION]"
-labels: Typo
+labels: Typo, Bug (FoC)
 assignees: ''

 ---